 How will we reduce our emissions?

-There is no immediate solution, we recognise that a step change in efforts need to be made across the business to reduce emissions of greenhouse gasses (such as carbon dioxide known as carbon emissions).
+There is no immediate solution, we recognise that a step change in efforts need to be made across the business to reduce greenhouse gas (GHG) emissions.

 Reducing the emissions from our fleet: